RumanaJahan/KeysQA/README.md

-# Best Practice with Selenium

-# Hybrid Framework has been used which is a hybrid of Behavior Driven Development and Data Driven Framework
+# What we framework we're using here:
+## Hybrid Framework
-- Behavior Driven Development framework allows automation of functional validations in easily readable and understandable format for all the stake holders
+  - ### Behavior Driven Development
+    - Allows automation of functional validations in easily readable and understandable format for all the stake holders
-- Data Driven Framework retains the test data in external file database so that the same functionality can be tested with different test data sets
+  - ### Data Driven Framework
+    - It retains the test data in external file database so that the same functionality can be tested with different test data sets
 - Reusable
 - Reduced script maintenance
 - Portable

+# Best Practice with Selenium

 ## Be robust and portable
   - Prefered selector order : id > name > css > xpath